General information about data processing

 Sharing data with third parties

 The Paribus Group companies will treat your personal data confidentially.
-This data is transmitted to the Paribus Group company you contacted or, if you contact us using our general email address or the contact form, to the Paribus Group centrally.
-If necessary, this data is transmitted to other Paribus Group companies for the aforementioned purposes or, if you use the contact form, are forwarded directly to the selected Paribus Group company.
+When you contact us using our general email address or HRWworks on our website (the latter is not available for vacancies at Paribus Kapitalverwaltungsgesellschaft mbH), the data is transmitted to the Human Resources department of the Paribus Group, Paribus Holding GmbH & Co.
+KG.
+If you contact a Paribus Group company directly or select an area of interest when you use the contact form, the data will be transmitted to that company directly.
+The company will pass the data on to the central Human Resources department for processing.
+Where necessary to fill a vacancy as part of the application process, the relevant Paribus Group companies will be granted access to the necessary data.
 No further sharing with third parties takes place unless, if legally required to do so, we commission an external service provider to process your information and this processing is based on contracts in accordance with Article 28 of the GDPR.
 Examples of such cases include sending letters or emails and processing by host providers or applicant management system providers.
 These service providers only receive the information that is necessary for them to perform their tasks.
 They may not use data for other purposes and are obliged to handle information in accordance with the GDPR and the Federal Data Protection Act (BDSG, latest version).
 We also draw up appropriate non-disclosure agreements and, if necessary, order processing agreements with each partner.
 In all other cases, we will inform you if personal information is to be shared with third parties and provide you with an opportunity to give your consent.

 The legal basis for the processing of personal data using cookies is Article 6, paragraph 1, point (f), of the GDPR and, for cookies used by Google Analytics, Article 6, paragraph 1, point (a), of the GDPR.